aduffy70/LabNotes/_posts/2019/2019-01-14-Sphagnum-recurvum-RADseq-analysis-notes.md

 ![RAxML maximum likelihood tree cartoon][image2]
   * Nice bootstrap support for the species and subgroups of interest.
-  * Note the two groups of S. balticum samples.
-One balticum sample AG249 waffles back and forth between the ingroup and outgroup balticums in some of the exploratory analyses.
+  * We initially thought there were two groups of S. balticum samples but based on Flatberg's re-inspection of the samples, we now think the outgroup balticums are really majus.
+I renamed things to reflect that.
+  *  One balticum sample AG249 waffles back and forth between the balticum and sister to S. annulatum in some of the exploratory analyses and looks different from the other balticums in the structure analyses.The waffling balticum might be admixed balticum+annulatum (or something not in the dataset that is related to annulatum.
+When we thought the majus samples were a second balticum group it might have made sense to suspect it was a balticum+majus, but the sister relationship to annulatum rather than majus and the structure results when I just include balticum and majus don't seem to support that.
   * Within S. fallax, the European samples are monophyletic with BS100.
 There is not support for the relationships of the NA fallax samples.
   * Within S. angustifolium, there is a strongly supported group of the European samples, the Eastern NA samples and four of the Alaskan samples.
 Relationships of the majority of the Alaskan samples are not clear.
   * Within S. flexuosum, the European (Norway) samples form a strongly supported monophyletic group and a strongly supported group of most (5 of 7) NY samples, but relationships with the Eastern NA samples are not clear.